Turkey's Erdogan emerges victorious, setting him up for tighter grip on power

 But he has also launched a widening crackdown against opponents, that has seen some 160,000 people jailed and media outlets shut down.

+Erdogan has repeatedly cast his opponents as enemies of democracy, tapping into the groundswell of nationalist feeling that followed a failed coup in 2016.

+“There is no stopping for us until we bring Turkey, which we saved from plotters, coupists and political and economic hitmen, street gangs and terrorist organizations, to among the top 10 economies in the world,” he said.

-Reporting by Turkey bureau; Writing by David Dolan; Editing by Daren Butler and Michael Perry
+Reporting by Turkey bureau; Writing by David Dolan; Editing by Daren Butler and Toby Chopra